ErikHedaker/user-movable-media-downloader/README.md

 #### If you do not have the project directory available (e.g. copy of project on a USB flash drive):

 1. Download the project files from GitHub (https://github.com/ErikHedaker/user-movable-media-downloader)
-2. Extract the archived directory from the downloaded ``.zip`` file to any location
+2. Extract the archived directory from the downloaded ``.zip`` file to any location of your choice

-#### When you have the project directory (which can be moved/copied to any location of your choice):
+#### When you have the project directory (which can be moved/copied to any location):

 3. Double-click the file ``start.cmd`` inside the project root directory ``\user-movable-media-downloader\``